 - Leg paralysis

 Its cage needs to be disinfected to remove traces of the infection.
-Ventilation can also help reduce transmission.
+Ventilation can also reduce transmission rates.
 The infection doesn’t survive for long, so good hygiene will stop the spread of the disease.

 The psittacine herpes virus causes Pacheco’s disease.
-It causes a viral inflammation of the liver and commonly affects Amazon parrots, conures, hawk-headed parrots, and macaws.
+It leads to a viral inflammation of the liver and commonly affects Amazon parrots, conures, hawk-headed parrots, and macaws.
 Symptoms include:

 - Ruffled feathers